 CT Scan of the Pelvis

-This is an x-ray that takes thin slices or pictures through the pelvis area.
-This test is utilized to look for any pelvic lymph node enlargement or evidence of cancer outside of the prostate region.
-The relationship of the prostate to other normal structures in the pelvis is identified as well as its association to bony anatomy.
+This high-resolution x-ray study of the pelvis is utilized to look for any pelvic lymph node enlargement or other evidence of cancer presence outside of the prostate region.
+The relationship of the prostate to other normal structures in the pelvis is identified, as well as its association to bony anatomy.
 Contraindications for the prostate seed implant may be detected by this x-ray exam.

 Preparing for the Prostate Seed Implant